opencog/cogprotolab/README.md

 - The time available for long running processes depends on AJAX call default timeout.
 - Output of processes is not streamed while they run, yet it is returned after processes end.
-- Because of cacheing, the application is very memory hungry.
+- Because of caching, the application is very memory hungry.
 Count on capability of holding less than a thousand of visualized ovals per gigybyte of RAM.
 This may pose a problem with larger datasets.

 ## licensing information